improving-minnesota/react-redux-workshop/labs/content/labs/03-routing.md

 If you haven't already done so,

-* In a terminal window run: `npm start` to fire off the build.
+* In a terminal window run: `yarn start` to fire off the build.
 * Navigate to [http://localhost:3000](http://localhost:3000) in your favorite browser.
 * You should be able to click around the navbar and see the routes change.
   * I'm sure it worked fine for **Timesheets** and **Projects**, but we still need to implement **Employees**.